 RGB stands for Red Green Blue, and each RGB image is made up of three color channels: a Red channel, a Green channel, and a Blue channel.

-Each channel is actually a grayscale image, but pure white pixels in the Red channel are treated as pure red, as pure green in the Green channel, and as pure blue in the Blue channel.
+Each channel is actually a grayscale image, but pure white pixels in the Red channel are treated as pure red, pure green in the Green channel, and pure blue in the Blue channel.

 The three channels are combined to create any color your monitor is capable of displaying (and maybe even a few that it can’t!).

 CMYK mode is the other commonly-used color mode in Photoshop since it is used by commercial printers for all print documents.
 If you’re converting a photo or graphic for printing, using the CMYK color mode (along with a properly calibrated monitor) will ensure that your printed results look just as good as they do on-screen.

 A different color mode for printed graphics is necessary due to the differences in the way colors are created.

 In the RGB model used for on-screen graphics, your device is actually emitting different colors of light in combination to create the colors you see, known as an additive color model.